 Islam entered Russia via the Caucasus over a thousand years ago and Muslims now make up nearly 20% of the population with the majority strategically placed in the Volga-Ural (Kazan) region and Caucasus as well as significant populations in Moscow and other major cities.
 The River Volga has symbolic meaning in Russian culture and is often referred to as Volga-Matushka (Mother Volga) in Russian literature and folklore.
 Islamic rule peaked under Sultan Muhammad Öz Beg, Khan of the Golden Horde, and once upon a time, even Moscow was under the dawlah of Amir Timur (Tamerlane).

 Unlike other Muslim minorities in Europe, Russian Muslims are not considered foreign immigrants but natives who form an integral part of Russian society.
-During the 2008 Beijing Olympics, Russia won 23 gold medals, 10 of which were obtained by indigenous Muslim athletes!
+For instance, whenever Russia is successful in international sports tournaments many of the medalists are in fact indigenous Muslim athletes!
 Whether you’re in the Muslim republics of the Volga-Ural Basin, the Caucasus or one of the country’s great cities, our travel to Russia is a unique opportunity to get acquainted with its history, culture, art, food and the current state of Islam and Muslims in Russia.

-Our guides Alexdranov has over 8 years of experience organising private and group tours in this region.
+Our guides in Moscow, Tatarstan and Dagestan have over 10 years of experience organising private and group tours in this region.

-The package comes without flights and visa but includes, English speaking Russian Muslim guide, all local transportation, breakfast only, 3 or 4 star hotel accommodation.
-Main entrance fees to sites of interest mentioned below and itineraries can be subject to small modifications depending on the size and composition of the group as well as local circumstances at the time of the trip.
-Each day there will be a brief for the day, spiritual reminders throughout the day with important historical facts and points by our guide and an evening summary.
+The package comes without flights and visa but includes: English speaking Russian Muslim guides, all local transport, daily breakfast, accommodation and entrance fees to sites of interest.
+Itineraries can be subject to small modifications depending on the size and composition of the group as well as local circumstances at the time of the trip.

-Overland journeys may be tiring and sometimes uncomfortable due to changes in temperature and humidity, therefore a basic level of fitness is required to fully benefit from this trip.
-Days will begin relatively early at around 8.30 am but exact times will be provided by our guide.
+Overland journeys may be tiring and sometimes uncomfortable due to changes in weather and road conditions.
+A basic level of fitness is therefore required to fully benefit from the trip.
 Suitable places for lunch and dinner will be suggested by our guide.

 3 or 4 star hotels in a convenient location will allow you to easily reach the most famous tourist attractions.
 Participants will normally spend 1-2 nights in various cities and towns.
 Breakfast is included.

-Rooms: In the standard package there are 2 beds to a room (twin rooms) or 1 double bed for couples.
+Rooms: In the standard package there are twin or double rooms.
 There may also be the option of 3 beds (triple room) for larger families subject to availability.
-Other features include: en-suite bathroom with shower and toilet, air-conditioning, wi-fi internet connection (free or paid) and satellite TV.
+Other features include: en-suite bathroom with shower and toilet, air-conditioning, free wifi and a refrigerator.

 “The walking tour in Moscow was interesting as we got to travel like the locals.
-Our highlight for the trip is Kazan / Tatarstan: the place, the people, the hospitality was perfect.
+Our highlight for the trip was Kazan / Tatarstan: the place, the people, the hospitality was perfect.
 There was a good balance of Islamic history and political history of Moscow / Kazan.
 Generally, a well organized trip.
-We were all expecially impressed by local guide Rushani was energtic and very informative with her guide.
-Amazing – he was also accommodating to our request to stop for coffee or shop for local delicacies.
+We were all especially impressed by local guide Rushan who was energetic and very informative.
+He was also accommodating to our requests to stop for coffee or shop for local delicacies.
 Very professionally done.
-We love that the Deputy Mufti took time to talk to us.
-And their Grand Imam hosted us for the farewell dinner.
+We love that the Deputy Mufti took time to talk to us, and their Grand Imam hosted us for the farewell dinner.
 Made us feel extra special.
-But most importantly, the dialogues we had were very beneficial as insights to life in Russia as Muslims.
-The guide in Moscow is a very nice, affable man”. – Saif-ur-Rahman, Group leader from Singapore, October 2018
+But most importantly, the dialogues we had were very beneficial including the insights into life in Russia as Muslims.
+The guide in Moscow was a very nice, affable man.”
+(Saif-ur-Rahman, Singapore, October 2018)